CiscoDevNet/java-msx-sdk/docs/WorkflowsApi.md

 <a name="updateWorkflow"></a>
 # **updateWorkflow**
-> WorkflowMapping updateWorkflow(id, requestBody, tenantId, global)
+> WorkflowMapping updateWorkflow(id, requestBody, tenantIds, global)

 Updates a workflow.